artefactual/archivematica-docs/user-manual/metadata/premis.rst

 PREMIS Events metadata
 ======================

-PREMIS Events will be recorded in separate digiprovMD sectons in the METS (see :ref:`METS in Archivematica <METS_schema>` for more information).
+PREMIS Events will be recorded in separate digiprovMD sections in the METS (see :ref:`METS in Archivematica <METS_schema>` for more information).
 PREMIS Events recorded in the METS will contain metadata for *most* of the following semantic units and semantic components (only if applicable):